monroewilliams/reduplicator-EVA-remix/README.md

 Looking at the differences between the EVA 2.3 and 2.4 standards, it appears that the main change that's relevant to this remix is the width of the parts cooling duct attachment.

 Since I'd like to try out the 2.4 TriHorn ducts as well, I've also created a remix of bottom_mgn12_short_duct.stl that has the proper offset for the Aero drive.
-This should allow me to use the 2.4 back and ducts with the Aero drive (assuming they fit otherwise).
+This allows me to use the 2.4 back and ducts with the Aero drive.